0x6d696368/el7-server/README.md

 ##### `setsockopt(25, TCP_FASTOPEN) failed with Protocol not available`

-In case your named doesn't work and you get:
+In c3se your named doesn't work and you get:

 ```
 # systemctl status named | grep TCP_FASTOPEN